A composting bin

 Frequently Asked Questions

-How long do rhododendron leaves take to fully compost?
+How long does it take for rhododendron leaves to fully compost?

-Expect rhododendron leaves to take 6 months to 1 year to fully decompose, depending on conditions.
-Shredding the leaves greatly speeds the process.
+Rhododendron leaves can take between 6 months to 1 year to fully decompose, depending on the composting conditions.
+Shredding the leaves can significantly speed up the process.

-Should I avoid piling up rhododendron leaves in one spot?
+Should we avoid piling up rhododendron leaves in one spot?

-It's best not to allow piles of whole rhododendron leaves to accumulate, as this can inhibit breakdown.
-Add them to an actively managed compost pile instead for efficient decomposition.
+Yes, it's best not to allow whole rhododendron leaves to accumulate in one spot, as this can slow down decomposition.
+Instead, we should add them to an actively managed compost pile for efficient breakdown.

 Search again?